- SAP co-opted the term machine learning without having done much work in the area because it was “hot.”

 How SAP Has Co-opted the Term Machine Learning

 SAP has co-opted the term machine learning with fantastic speed.
 And as they have done so, they have applied their standard marketing flourish, which means that the way SAP represents machine learning has little to do with how machine learning actually works.

 The term machine learning has begun to appear on SAP employees with startling speed.
-People with no background of any kind in forecasting or statistics, and from utterly unrelated backgrounds ranging from CRM to Hybris to Fiori, now have machine learning attached to their titles on LinkedIn.
+People with no background in forecasting or statistics and from utterly unrelated backgrounds ranging from CRM to Hybris to Fiori now have machine learning attached to their titles on LinkedIn.

 Here is one example…